A Practical Guide to Intent-Based Targeting for B2B Revenue

-Intent-based targeting flips this model completely.
-Instead of asking, "who could buy from us?" it asks, "who is looking to buy now?"
+Intent-based targeting flips this.
+Instead of asking "who could buy from us?" it asks "who is looking to buy right now?"

 How Intent-Based Targeting Works

-This modern strategy operates by tracking real-world buying signals—the digital footprints and real-world events that indicate a company is in an active buying cycle.
-These signals tell you the "why now," giving your outreach immediate relevance and credibility.
-You move from a static, demographic-based model to a dynamic, behavior-driven one.
+Intent-based targeting operates by tracking buying signals — the digital footprints and real-world events that indicate a company is in an active buying cycle.
+These signals fall into two categories:

 For companies in specialized sectors like biotech or enterprise software, this means an alert about a clinical trial milestone or a major ARR announcement can trigger timely, relevant outreach that dramatically boosts pipeline velocity.